 Telescoping handle takes up interior space

 Smart luggage gives you on-demand access to a power supply for your devices, saving you from running out of juice on a long flight or searching for an outlet in a crowded airport.
 While it’s true that you could just pack along a USB power bank, not all devices are TSA-approved.
-Away has made a name for itself by integrating power packs into its polycarbonate hardshell luggage and saves you the hassle of fumbling for your USB charger the next time you’re stuck waiting for a layover flight.
+Away has made a name for itself by integrating power packs into its polycarbonate hardshell luggage and saving you the hassle of fumbling for your USB charger the next time you’re stuck waiting for a layover flight.

 Best for Kids: Crckt Kids' Softside Carry On Suitcase